baggepinnen/LowLevelParticleFilters.jl/docs/src/index.md

 We provide a number of filter types
 - [`KalmanFilter`](@ref).
 A standard Kalman filter.
 Is restricted to linear dynamics (possibly time varying) and Gaussian noise.
 - [`SqKalmanFilter`](@ref).
 A standard Kalman filter on square-root form (slightly slower but more numerically stable with ill-conditioned covariance).
 - [`ExtendedKalmanFilter`](@ref): For nonlinear systems, the EKF runs a regular Kalman filter on linearized dynamics.
 Uses ForwardDiff.jl for linearization (or user provided).
-The noise model must be Gaussian.
+The noise model must still be Gaussian and additive.
 - [`UnscentedKalmanFilter`](@ref): The Unscented Kalman filter often performs slightly better than the Extended Kalman filter but may be slightly more computationally expensive.
-The UKF handles nonlinear dynamics and measurement models, but still requires a Gaussian noise model (may be non additive) and assumes all posterior distributions are Gaussian, i.e., can not handle multi-modal posteriors.
+The UKF handles nonlinear dynamics and measurement models, but still requires a Gaussian noise model (may be non additive) and still assumes that all posterior distributions are Gaussian, i.e., can not handle multi-modal posteriors.
 - [`ParticleFilter`](@ref): The particle filter is a nonlinear estimator.
 This version of the particle filter is simple to use and assumes that both dynamics noise and measurement noise are additive.
 Particle filters handle multi-modal posteriors.
 - [`AdvancedParticleFilter`](@ref): This filter gives you more flexibility, at the expense of having to define a few more functions.
 This filter does not require the noise to be additive and is thus the most flexible filter type.
 - [`AuxiliaryParticleFilter`](@ref): This filter is identical to [`ParticleFilter`](@ref), but uses a slightly different proposal mechanism for new particles.